 In 2017, the Governor signed legislation regarding education on human trafficking awareness and prevention in mandated sexual health education courses that take place in middle and high school.
 AB 1861 would enhance these efforts by ensuring social media use in trafficking is addressed with students.

 It is imperative we provide children with information on how social media and mobile device applications are used for human trafficking and on strategies to reduce the risk of human trafficking by teaching them techniques to set healthy boundaries and to safely seek assistance.
 AB 1861 would add this information to the comprehensive sexual health education already being provided to pupils in grades 7 through 12 so children and youth can take steps to protect themselves.

-For these reasons, pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide strongly support proposed legislation AB 1861 (Rodriguez).
+For these reasons, pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully request you to sign AB 1861 (Rodriguez) into law.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.